Trusted

 Recession vs. inflation

-Inflation is caused by the increase in demand for services and products.
-When the demand increases and exceeds the supply, the prices rise.
+Inflation is caused by an increase in demand for services and products.
+When demand increases and exceeds supply, prices rise.
 Inflation can be expressed as a percentage.
-It is a decline in the buying power of a currency.
+It is a decline in a currency’s buying power.

 Types of inflation